datafordemocracy/public-interest-data-2020/docs/schedule.md

 Readings:
 *  Rebecca C. Hetey and Jennifer L. Eberhardt.
 2018.
 [The Numbers Don’t Speak for Themselves: Racial Disparities and the Persistence of Inequality in the Criminal Justice System](https://doi.org/10.1177/0963721418763931). *Current Directions in Psychological Science* 27: 183–187.

-Due
+What's Due?
-* Collaborative annotations/commenting on today's (very short) reading in Perusall by 2pm Monday, 4/20
+* Individual annotations/commenting on today's (very short) reading in Perusall by 2pm Monday, 4/20
 * Team progress report 4: revised models, intepretations, initial and model visualizations, of your key questions (well-narrated Rmarkdown file) in slack/assignments by 2pm Monday, 4/20
 * Team peer review of another team's progress report 3 via comment thread in slack by 2pm Monday, 4/20